Opswatch/Resume/resume.md

 Superior customer service skills
 Able to work in a fast paced environment and able to adapt to different work priorities
 Experience working as a consultant
-A passion for the field of computer and network security
+A passion for the field of devops, software engineering and cloud

 -------

 ## Technical Skills

-Docker/Vagrant/Ubuntu/Centos/Ansible
+Kubernetes/Openstack
+Docker/Vagrant/Ansible
+Ubuntu/Centos/Git
 RancherOS/Rancher
 Xenserver/Vsphere/Hyper-v
 LAN and WAN technologies and concepts